Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 Azure OpenAI is the private GDPR-compliant service developed by Microsoft and deployable to your Azure tenant.
 Data provided to endpoints of Azure OpenAI is kept inside the boundaries of your tenant.

 Native OpenAI is a public service, which provides access to its optional API by paid subscriptions.
 Any data provided to endpoints of Native OpenAI goes outside the boundaries of your tenant.
-As of December 2023, Native OpenAI is <a href="https://openai.com/security" target="_blank" data-interception="off">GDPR-compliant</a>.
+As of December 2023, Native OpenAI is GDPR-compliant, but it may require additional agreement for companies in EU.

 This web part interacts with private **Azure OpenAI** endpoints that are published via Azure API Management service (APIM).